 To ensure that the company has a diverse portfolio, Monterey Minerals has secured the 13,560-hectare Cobalt Mountain copper porphyry property in British Columbia, Canada.
-Work on the property is ongoing.
+The company has recently commenced a field program comprised of geological mapping, prospecting and soil sampling on the property.
+The results are pending.

 Monterey Minerals’ management team notably holds 11 percent of the company’s shares.
 The previous owners of the Australian properties collectively hold 37 percent of shares.